technologyashands/technologyashands.github.io/_artists/dan-wonderly.md

 profileurl: http://www.fiercelycurious.com/collections/dan-wonderly-bio
 layout: artist
 ---
+DIGIZOMB 01 - 20 x 28 Inches - Photographic pigment print - 2015

+Photographer, Dan Wonderly has created a entirely new body of work entitled, Digizombs.
+Having constructed ocular units, Dan has taken digital photographs of his subjects who are enthralled in the world of the internet, totally disengaged with the present world around them.

-Dan will be showcasing and creating <a href="http://www.digizombs.com/">digizombs in the style of Danbot:
+will be showcasing and creating <a href="http://www.digizombs.com/">digizombs in the style of Danbot:

 <img src="http://cdn.shopify.com/s/files/1/0296/9253/t/12/assets/danbio8.jpg?11880984117798722211"/>